-This short historical recount of holsteinisation and breeding regimes that accompanied it lifts the veil on the various issues at stake in the management of common-pool resources and new forms of agricultural industrialisation.
+This short historical recounting of holsteinisation and the breeding regimes that accompanied it lifts the veil on the various issues at stake in the management of common-pool resources and new forms of agricultural industrialisation.
 That which is a “common-pool resource” in the Holstein as a breed is an intangible good (in the sense that the production of genetic resources is the result of how the flow of produced resources is used) and it can be considered “uncontrollable”.
 Given its systemic dimension, this institution (the breed) cannot be controlled by the government, particularly given that the current breeding regime, centred on genomics, seems to favour a polycentric system of governance.
 In the near future, will there be several Holstein breeds within the one and same country?
 Are we headed to several breed “brands” and an upheaval of the “breed” concept?
 What are the stakes behind the maintenance of breed diversity?
 Would it be even more threatened by the development and spread of multiple Holstein “brands” (“long-lived” Holstein, “rustic” Holstein, etc.) that will perhaps be able to better compete on the same markets as the more rustic breeds with small population sizes?
-The cultural dimension of traditional local breeds will likely continue to help some degree of biodiversity.
+The cultural dimension of traditional local breeds will likely continue to help maintain some degree of biodiversity.
 Genomics is often touted as an opportunity to select for more sustainable animals (Institut de l’Elevage and INRA, 2011).
 The first observations tend to show that genomics is above all used to accelerate genetic progress and augment the market shares for the Holstein breed for the companies that segment their genetics (thus, the addition of a “health” criterion may well be accompanied by an increase in the weight given to the “milk yield” trait in a private composite index).

 Although the previous dual cooperative-public model was widely criticised by some “alternative” breeders involved in movements to promote traditional varieties for the selection of plant resources, the French national scheme being considered too complex (Bessin, 2012), we should reflect on the way these stakeholders will react to the current deregulation trends with regard to selection and flexible industrialisation.
 What aspects of animal selection will remain in the public domain in the future?
 Are we experiencing the emergence of initiatives to rehabilitate common-pool resources?